 Enlisting the help of influencers can skyrocket your brand awareness and is something your content marketing strategy should definitely consider.

-The web is full of email templates for blogger outreach.
+Note: The web is full of email templates for blogger outreach.
 But most templates are poorly written and will only damage your reputation.
 Read Adam’s post on blogger outreach to find out what to do instead.

 3. Share your expertise on Quora